aichbauer/express-routes-mapper/README.md

 ### 4.) tell express.js app to use our routes

 I assume you have a folder structure like this, but it can be adapted to any folder structure.

+If you have a different, folder structure, and want to link to a different path look [here](#set-path-to-controller).

 ```
 .